Frequently Asked Questions for Veterinarians in Manassas

 Signal Hill Animal Clinic recommends yearly visits for most pets and older pets coming in more frequently – at least every 6 months.
-Yearly exams include physical examinations by our veterinarians plus annual vaccinations or booster vaccinations, parasite screening & prevention and various lab tests performed.
+Yearly exams include physical examinations by our veterinarians plus annual or booster vaccinations, parasite screening & prevention, and various lab tests performed.

 For puppies and kittens, we need to see them on a more frequent schedule during their first year of life.
 For pets over age 7, we recommend exams and blood work every 6 months to help us detect diseases and issues before they become a problem.

 Why does my pet need a dental cleaning?